 3.7.
 Reference area

 Whole territory of the country is covered.
-Data for a specific set of variables were delivered on NUTS 2 regional level.
+Data for a specific set of variables will be delivered on NUTS 2 regional level.

 3.8.
 Coverage - Time